 They are now rebuilding shattered lives.

-I teach two English instruction classes from Monday to Friday for the Timorese UN staff.
+I teach two English classes Monday to Friday for the UN Timorese staff

 The one in the morning is Intermediate level and consists of translators and interpreters for CivPol and UNMOs (United Nations Military Observers) and also UNTAET staff.
 There are 13 in this class.

 In the afternoon, the Beginner class is much bigger and we can’t fit them all into the small meeting room at the UNTAET building, so we use a broken building across the road.

 It has no windows, no doors, but it has a concrete roof remaining, which doesn’t leak, as it’s always raining about class time: 4 – 5.30 pm.

 Unfortunately, it’s also a local toilet for kids, and so the stench of fresh urine or shit can sometimes prevail.

 The class has no chairs nor tables, but at class-time students carry over office chairs and a portable white-board, to return them to the office each day, often in the rain.